coldbox-modules/cbstorages/readme.md

 # WELCOME TO THE CBSTORAGES MODULE

+The `cbstorages` module will provide you with a collection of **smart** :wink: storage services that will enhance the capabilities of the major ColdFusion (CFML) scopes:

+- Application
+- Cache
+- Client
+- Cluster (Lucee Only)
+- Cookie
+- Request
+- Session

+## Enhancement Capabilities

+- Consistent API for dealing with all scopes
-A collection of model objects to facade and help with native ColdFusion persistence structures and also any Cache using CacheBox.
-This can allow you to leverage distributed caches like Couchbase, Redis, ehCache, etc for distributed session management.
+- The `CacheStorage` allows you to leverage distributed caches like Couchbase, Redis, ehCache, etc for distributed session management.
+It can act as a distributed session scope.
+- The `CookieStorage` can do automatic encryption/decryption
+- Ability to retrieve and clear all values stored in a scope
+- Much More

 ## LICENSE